 The rest of these worksheets have 2 to 6 pages for practicing the different multi-letter phonograms.
-They are in alphabetical order so that you can find the worksheets you need easily.
+They are in alphabetical order so that you will find the worksheets you need easily.
 Use them with these videos depending on the level of your children.

-Phonics Activities Beginner (The first 26 phonograms.)
+Phonics Activities Beginner (The first 26 phonograms with video.)

 These PDF multi-letter phonogram worksheets are in alphabetical order and include long vowel phonemes ai and ay, ee, igh, oe, oa, oi and oy, or.

 See also consonant digraph worksheets ch and th.